Why Does My Dog Bark at the Postie?

 Teach your dog a new response based on a new emotional reaction.
 If your dog is upset, fearful or irritated by the sight of the postal worker, they will continue to react by barking and growling.
 So, it’s critical to help your dog change the way they feel about the situation.
 That can be done by teaching your dog that every time a postie or delivery person shows up, they get their favourite thing.
 For most dogs, that favourite item is either treats (perhaps stuffed in a Kongopens in a new tab for longer-lasting enjoyment) or a toy such as a tennis ball, squeaky fleece animal or a rope toyopens in a new tab.

 If the postie is willing, ask them to toss your pup the treats or a toy, since that’s the best way for them to learn to associate this person with good things.
 Just be aware that while some delivery people are willing to be involved in this process, others would rather face snow and rain and heat and the gloom of night.
-If that ’s the case, you can dish out the treatsopens in a new tab while your delivery person safely places that Amazon package on your doorstep.
+If that’s the case, you can dish out the treats while your delivery person safely places that Amazon package on your doorstep.

 Karen B. London, PhD, CAAB, CPDT-KA